 - = 0 degrees, mirrored: image has been flipped back-to-front.

 - = 180 degrees: image is upside down.

-- = 180 degrees, mirrored: image is upside down and flipped back-to-front.
+- = 180 degrees, mirrored: image has been flipped back-to-front and is upside down.

-- = 90 degrees, mirrored: image is on its side and flipped back-to-front.
+- = 90 degrees, mirrored: image is on its side.

 Here's how the 8 possible EXIF values look for the letter F (credit to Dave Perrett for this image):

 In scenarios 2, 3, 4, 5, 6, 7, 8, the image orientation should be automatically fixed by your image editing software.

 When you upload images to your Sirv account, all the meta data in your image -including EXIF orientation - is saved.
 You can view the meta by appending ?info to the image URL, which returns a JSON formatted text file.
 If your photos were not correctly oriented before upload, find out how to fix this.